History of rail transport in Spain: Development

 Railway transport was first developed in Northern Europe during the 19th century, spurred not only by rapid economic growth, but also by landscapes favourable to railway construction.
 The mountainous terrain, low population density, relatively weak 19th century economic development and political up-and-downs hindered the development of the railway network in Spain.
 There was an operating railway in the island of Cuba since 1837: The Havana–Bejucal stretch of the Havana–Güines line was finished in 1837, and the full line in 1838.
 The first line to be built in the Peninsula was a short link from Barcelona to Mataró opened in 1848.
 Prior to 1854, the only lines built in Mainland Spain were Barcelona–Mataró, Madrid–Aranjuez (prolonged to Albacete), Langreo–Gijón and Valencia–Játiva.
-The development of a true railway network began under the overarching legal frame of the 3 June 1855 Ley General de Caminos de Hierro, during the bienio progresista.
+The development of a true railway network began under the overarching legal framework of the 3 June 1855 Ley General de Caminos de Hierro, during the bienio progresista.